 I did hit the point (during this project, in 2020) of having surveyed recorded interpretations, or at least those having been released long enough ago (or prominently enough) to appear on discographies.
 But I intend to continue to audition new interpretations of at least some Number Pieces on an ongoing basis, and so new recordings of note should continue to appear here....

 Of course, Mode Records is the most significant source for Cage recordings, and they've also recently made the move to Bandcamp (apparently in 2020, i.e. during my project!), meaning that their material remains available.
 (The same cannot be said for many of the recordings that follow....)
 I'm not listing the entire Complete Edition here, but only the items that I've specifically mentioned....
 Nonetheless, this list could still grow.

-The Mode Edition stretches from some of the earliest recordings of the Number Pieces to the present day, the most recent (although not including any Number Pieces) being Volume 53 (released in 2018).
+The Mode Edition stretches from some of the earliest recordings of the Number Pieces to the present day, the most recent (although not including any Number Pieces) being Volume 54 (released in 2021, i.e. after this writeup was first completed).
 Volume 1, the first release by Mode as a new label, appeared in 1985.

 Although they have fewer Cage releases, the Ives Ensemble was also an early leader recording the Number Pieces.
 (Their discography includes a lot of Feldman too, and their concert schedule is ongoing presenting new music.)
 Like most of those of The Barton Workshop, these albums are out of print physically, but apparently have some ongoing availability as downloads....

 Here are some other albums noted above as classics (at least in some vague sense, as some might better be labeled simply as older recordings)....
 The first group appeared directly or specifically in the wake of Cage's death (in August 1992).